SRBHPNDY99/GFG_FRSNL_46_Aiisgnment1/README.md

 To use this project:
-Step1: Inside the Assignment1 folder run `npm install` \n
+Step1: Inside the Assignment1 folder run `npm install`
 Step2: Run command `npm run dev`